 What is the Instant Pot Duo Crisp?

 The Instant Pot Duo Crisp is an 11-in-1 multicooker that can do everything the original Instant Pot can, but is also able to air fry thanks to its swappable lid!
-This means that you can use it as an air fryer, or, even better, you can pressure cook then use the air fryer lid to crisp your meal (think: carnitas, chicken wings, whole roasted chicken, etc).
+This means that you can use it as an air fryer, or, even better, you can pressure cook then use the air fryer lid to crisp your meal (think: Instant Pot carnitas tacos, chicken wings, whole roasted chicken, etc).
 The Duo Crisp can also slow cook, saute, steam, sous vide, broil, and even dehydrate!

 Instant Pot Duo Crisp Specs